GiveThanksAlways/CSE-539-applied-cryptography-Fall-2021/README.md

 # Project Setup

 ## Technology Requirements (.NET Core 3.1)
-* Quick start will use .NET Core 3.1 to develop locally.
+* Quick start guides will use .NET Core 3.1 to develop locally.
 If you are using a different version of .NET, see the note at the end about how to submit your project.

 ## Quick start guides

 * [Windows](./projectGuides/Windows)
 * [Mac OS](./projectGuides/Mac)
 * [Docker](./projectGuides/Docker)

 ## Non .NET Core 3.1 development